Synchro/laravel-violations/README.md

 NEL: {"report-to": "nel"}
 ```

-Just like CSP, creating this header is left up to you, but note that the `report-to` target URLs *are* managed by this package, so use the same names.
+Just as for CSP, creating this header is left up to you, but note that the `report-to` target names and URLs *are* managed by this package, so use the same names.

 > [!WARNING]
-> NEL *only* supports endpoints defined with the `Report-To` header; the NEL spec does not yet know about `Reporting-Endpoints`, so it's not supported that way (yet).
+> NEL *only* supports endpoints defined with the `Report-To` header; the NEL spec does not know about `Reporting-Endpoints`, so it's not supported that way.

+> [!TIP]
+> Be aware that NEL isn't very useful for site owners because it sends reports to the domain hosting the resource that failed to load, so if your site loads resources from third-party CDNs, it will send reports to them, not to you.
+You can only get reports for resources served from your own domain, which you would find out about from your own regular server logs anyway.
+It might be useful if you're operating a CDN, but not so much otherwise.

 ## Receiving reports – routes and controllers
 The package provides a route macro that you can use to define all the routes you need to receive reports.
 By default, it is configured to receive CSP level 3 and NEL reports (and any other `report-to`-compatible mechanism) at `/violations/reports`, and CSP level 2 reports at `/violations/csp`.
 You can change these by setting the prefix in your `.env` file, and configuring the suffixes in the endpoints defined in config – read the config file for more details.
 The short version is to add this line to your `web.php` route file: